gwijthoff/digitalmedia/index.md

 ### January 19: definitions

-John Haugeland, “Analog and Analog,” *Philosophical Topics* 12, no. 1 (Spring 1981): 213–25.

-Matthew Katz, “Analog and Digital Representation,” *Minds and Machines* 18, no. 3 (September 1, 2008): 403–8.
+Ronald R. Kline, *The Cybernetics Moment: Or Why We Call Our Age the Information Age*, (Baltimore: Johns Hopkins University Press, 2015), p.
+1-36

+- Introduction
+- 1 War and Information Theory

 ### January 24: tinkerers 1

-**_(First writing exercise due)_**

-James Gleick, *The Information: A History, A Theory, A Flood* (Vintage Books, 2012), pp. 3-12, 204-268
+James Gleick, *The Information: A History, A Theory, A Flood* (Vintage Books, 2012), pp. 3-12, 78-124, 233-268

 - Prologue
-- 7 Information Theory
+- 4 To Throw the Powers of Thought into Wheel-Work
 - 8 The Informational Turn

 ### January 26: tinkerers 2